niharikasharma/data-512-final-project/README.md

 In conclusion, recommender systems need a deeper understanding of users and their information seeking tasks to be able to generate better recommendations[10].

 ### Data
 We have taken the dataset from Kaggle datasets - https://www.kaggle.com/rounakbanik/the-movies-dataset.
-The dataset consists of the following files:
+The dataset consists of multiple files but we are using the following files:

 movies_metadata.csv:  Contains information on 45,000 movies featured in the Full MovieLens dataset[7].
 Fields in movies_metadata.csv include: